Learn How to Beat Inflation With Your Investments

 Investment Strategies to Beat Inflation

-In fact, you may still lose to inflation even if you save your money in a bank account or Certificate of Deposit (CD).
-For example, the average historical rate of inflation is roughly 3.00%.
+The average historical rate of inflation, as measured by the Consumer Price Index (CPI) is roughly 3.00%.
 Let's say you are feeling financially responsible and put your hard-earned cash into a CD, earning 2.00%, at the local bank.
 Doing some quick math, you can calculate the difference (3.00 - 2.00 = 1.00) and see that you are still losing to inflation by 1.00%.

 This doesn't even factor in the effect of taxes on your savings, which would reduce your real rate of interest (after inflation and taxes) to roughly 0.10%, assuming a top federal tax rate of 25%.
 Therefore, in a low-interest rate environment, you could save money in a CD but still value because of inflation and taxes -- you are doing what I call "losing money safely."
 The best way for most people to beat inflation--to achieve returns averaging more than 3.40% -- is to invest in some combination of stock and bond mutual funds.